 In New Zealand, World Day for Safety and Health at Work is observed through numerous activities organised by government agencies, employers, and worker organisations.
 These events may include educational workshops, safety training sessions, discussions on health and safety policies, and recognition of best practices in workplace safety.
 Media also plays a critical role in raising awareness by highlighting the significance of the day.
 World Day for Safety and Health at Work is observed on April 28th, reinforcing the country's commitment to preventing work-related accidents and diseases.

-Facts about World Day for Safety and Health at Work
+Top 8 Facts for 2026 World Day for Safety and Health at Work in NZ

 In the News and Trending in NZ for World Day for Safety and Health at Work